blinkbitcoin/dev.blink.sv/docs/examples/btcpayserver-plugin.md

   * log in with your registered email or a phone number
   * select API Keys in the menu on the left
   * create an API key with the + button
-  * for the most secure option choose the `Read Only` Scope - using a read only key will allow to create invoices and receive payments to your Blink account, but will not be allowed to send payments with the BTCPayServer plugin.
+  * for the most secure option choose the `Read Only` Scope - using a read only key will allow to create invoices and receive payments to your Blink account, but will not be allowed to send payments with the BTCPay Server plugin.

     ![Read Only API key](../images/auth_api_key_read_only.png)